1. CONSCIOUS HUMAN ACTION

-Another argument puts it this way: To be free does not mean being able to will what one wishes, but being able to do what one wishes.
-The philosopher-poet Robert Hamerling has given very clear-cut expression to this thought in his Atomistik des Willens:
+Another argument puts it this way: To be free is not the ability to determine what one wants, but the ability to do what one wants.
+The poet-philosopher Robert Hamerling has given very clear-cut expression to this thought in his Atomistik des Willens:

-“The human being can certainly do what he wishes, but he cannot will as he wishes, because his will is determined by motives! — He cannot will as he wishes?
+“The human being can certainly do what he wants, but he cannot determine what he wants, because his volition is determined by motives! — He cannot determine what he wants?
 Let us look at these words more closely.
 Do they make any sense?
-Is free will to mean the ability to will something without reason, without motive?
-But what else does willing mean, other than having a reason for doing or striving for this rather than that?
-To will something for no reason and with no motive would mean to will it without wanting it.
-The concept of motive is inseparably linked to the concept of willing.
-Without a determining motive the will is an empty capacity: only through the motive does it become active and real.
-It is, therefore, correct to say the human will is 'unfree' to the extent that its direction is always determined by the strongest motive.
-But it is absurd to contrast this 'unfreedom' with a possible 'freedom of will' that amounts to being able to will what one does not want.”
+Is free will to mean the ability to want something without reason, without a motive?
+But what else does wanting mean, other than having a reason for doing or striving for this rather than that?
+To want something without a reason, without a motive would mean to want it without wanting it.
+The concept of wanting is inseparably linked to the concept of motive.
+Without a determining motive volition is an empty ability: only through the motive does it become active and real.
+It is, therefore, correct to say the human will is not 'free' to the extent that its direction is always determined by the strongest motive.
+But it is absurd to contrast this 'unfreedom' with a possible 'freedom of will' that amounts to being able to want what one does not want.”

 Here again only motives in general are discussed, without taking into account the difference between conscious and unconscious motivations.
 If a motive affects me, and I am compelled to act because it proves to be the "strongest" from among other motives, then the thought of freedom ceases to have any meaning.
 Why should it matter to me whether I can do something or not, if I am forced by the motive to do it?
 The primary question is not whether I can or cannot do something once the motive has influenced me, but whether all motives work with inescapable necessity.
 If I am forced to will something, then I may be completely indifferent as to whether I can also do it.
 And if, because of my character and the circumstances prevailing in my environment, a motive is forced on me that I find unreasonable, then I would be glad if I am unable to do it.